ligayoleg/Data_Structures_And_Algorithms/README.md

-# Data_Algorithms
+# Data Structures and Algorithms
-A set of files describing data structures and algorithms
+A set of files describing some data structures and algorithms.